uz-gaz/Tertimuss/docs/tutorials/03_scheduling_algorithm_specification.md

-__Work in progress__

 # Scheduling algorithm specification

 The scheduling algorithm is the primary focus of tertimuss.
-In this section you learn how to define them, and the algorithms provided out of the box.
+This section describes how to define a new scheduling algorithm and the scheduling algorithms provided out of the box.

 ## Scheduling algorithms types

-Currently, in tertimuss, all schedulers must be implemented in a centralized way.
+In the current version of tertimuss all schedulers are implemented in a centralized way.
 That means that the scheduler can view the state of all cores and can change any executed task at any time it wants to.
-As a restriction, all cores must synchronize their ticks, so they must share the frequency.
-In a real implementation, this would be a scheduler running on a single core that would be able to orchestrate the workload on the remaining cores.
+As a restriction, all processors must synchronize their clocks, so they must share the same frequency.
 A future version of tertimuss will allow the implementation of distributed schedulers.

 ## Out of the box scheduling algorithms provided